ISAITB/docs-tdl/source/testsuite/index.rst

 Actors used in test suites may need to have configuration properties related to them that have meaning for the given specification or that are required to run test cases.
 Examples of such configuration properties could be a Member State country code, an IP address or a certificate used to produce and verify signatures
 (i.e. these can be simple values or complete files).
-For an actor as a system under test (SUT), these are properties that would need to be provided before running a test case.
+For an actor as a system under test (SUT), these are properties that would need to be provided before executing a test case.

 Such actor configuration is captured in configuration sets named "endpoints" with each one defining key-value pair configuration properties named